kcarta/kcarta.github.io/_posts/2025-12-31-home-networking.md

 tags: []
 ---

-Two short months after moving in, I finally managed to find the time to put together a useful home networking & smart home solution.
+Two short months after moving into a new (old) house, I finally managed to find the time to put together a useful home networking & smart home solution.

-Before I started shelling out for new equipment, I put together a list of needs and wants:
+Before I could start shelling out for new equipment, I had time to think up the following goals, roughly in order:

-Needs:
 - Reliable, high-speed internet across the house (ca. 200 square meters, with plenty of brick & concrete separating floors & sections).
 - Temperature & humidity sensors in every room, so I can see the immediate status but also to gather & analyse data.
-- Ability to segregate 'smart' internet-reliant devices on a secured VLAN.
+- Ability to segregate 'smart' internet-reliant devices on a secured VLAN, like the TV, washer, dryer, etc.
 - Additional sensors like doors & windows and leak detectors, so I can have a (thin) layer of security
-- Ability to check the status of my house sensors when away.
+- Ability to check the status of my sensors when away from home

-Wants:
-- Additional sensors:
-  - Doors & windows, which I can correlate with the climate sensors to see what affect airing out the various sections of the house have.
-In addition, until I have cameras up, it would be nice to have a thin layer of intrusion detection.
-- Opportunities to brush up my networking skills and
+- Have fun & learn while building a maintainable, extensible platform that can serve us for years to come.

 ## Network devices